 (a) EDS analysis of base metal; (b) EDS Analysis of Laves Phase

-Anttila S et al. studied the effect of adding Ti and Nb on the welds of 430 ferritic stainless steel.
-When the welding temperature reaches 950 ℃, Laves phase is easily formed, which leads to the embrittlement of welded joints and the reduction of the impact toughness of joints.
+Anttila et al. studied the impact of incorporating Ti and Nb into the welds of 430 ferritic stainless steel.
+They found that when the welding temperature reached 950 ℃, Laves phase formation was facilitated, leading to the embrittlement of the welded joints and a decrease in their impact toughness.

-In addition, Naghavi S and other researchers found that the solubility of Nb element in the matrix of ferritic stainless steel decreases with the increase of temperature during high temperature aging, which is easy to lead to coarsening of Laves phase and decrease the tensile strength of ferritic stainless steel.
+Similarly, Naghavi and other researchers discovered that the solubility of Nb in the matrix of ferritic stainless steel decreases with increasing temperature during high temperature aging, causing the coarsening of Laves phase and a decrease in the tensile strength of the steel.